WEANING & SOCIALIZING A YOUNG PUP

 Your new pup will be rambunctious and ravenous.
 Play ball with her until her tongue hangs out – Then she is ready for ten minutes of training.

 Let the pup eat as much as she can for 2-3 minutes.
 NO EXERCISE FOR ABOUT 90 MINUTES AFTER EATING.
+Our german shepherd training tips will surely be lucrative for you.

 You will receive the following in your packet of information: